By United Language Group

 - Do you leverage glossaries correctly?
 A robust language glossary is a dynamic, living thing; it should be updated and used all the time.
 You need a dedicated team who remains aware of, and applies your glossary on an ongoing basis.
 Does your team have good due diligence around using glossaries, or do your linguists sometimes forget to use them?

 You can see the bigger picture in wanting to test a new translation vendor: enterprise-level translation is a living, breathing, fluid requirement that requires a robust, well-managed team of linguists who are well-supported in delivering the ongoing top quality that you need.
 How can you verify that your vendor is helping ensure team consistency, training and support over the lifecycle of your documents being translated?
 A single translation test doesn’t do a good job of testing for that.
 You asking the right questions, though, can.
-We here at VIA look forward to answering your questions, and seeing how we and our award-winning translation process can help you.
-Give us a call at 1-800-737-8481 today!
+We look forward to answering your questions, and seeing how we and our award-winning translation process can help you.
+Contact us today!